braincore/marchitect/README.md

 produce errors and start over with a fresh one, assuming that you're in a cloud environment.

-### Prefab
+#### Prefab

-Prefabs are built-in idempotent components you can add to your whiteprints.
+Prefabs are built-in, robust whiteprints you can use in your whiteprints.
 These make it easy to add common functionality with the `_execute()` and `_validate()` methods already defined.
-These are available out-of-thebox:
+These are available out-of-the-box:

 * `Apt`: Common Linux package manager.
 * `Pip3`: Python package manager.